MWPSBCID/Kemono-Search/README.md

 -f [filter term] ...
 Sets the filter term and disables filter term input

+-r ...
+Use regex matching with filter term

+-R ...
+Same as -r but case insensitive

 ## JSON output

 The JSON output file can be used with the index.html file in the tools